Military and Foreign Affairs

 Dan Shearer is editor of the Green Valley News and the Sahuarita Sun, two communities that have responded to a focus on local issues and where the audience continues to grow.
 He has worked in Texas, California and Arizona, including more than 20 years at The Arizona Republic, where he was a senior editor.
 He currently resides in Sahuarita.

 Dylan Smith is the editor and publisher of TucsonSentinel.com, a independent nonprofit local news organization founded when the presses stopped rolling at the Tucson Citizen (where he was the Online Editor).
 Beyond journalism, he is an experienced Internet designer and programmer, and serves on the World Wide Web Consortium’s HTML Working Group.
 He comes from a long line of journalists; his great-grandfather began work as a reporter fresh from high school in 1900.
 Despite his long heritage in print journalism, he’s a firm believer in the power of the Internet to inform and inspire like no other medium for reporting.

 David Safier taught high school English in the Portland, Oregon area for more than 30 years before moving to Tucson in 2003.
-He writes on Blog for Arizona, bringing a progressive perspective to political and educational issues.
-He also writes a regular column for The Explorer and is co-host of a cable television program, Education: The Rest of the Story.
+He writes on the Tucson Weekly blog, The Range.
+He also writes regular columns for The Weekly and The Explorer and is co-host of a cable television program, Education: The Rest of the Story.